JetBrains/kotlin-web-site/docs/topics/js/js-react.md

    }
    ```

-For more information on React's concepts, see its [documentation and guides](https://reactjs.org/docs/hello-world.html#how-to-read-this-guide).
+For more information on React concepts, see its [documentation and guides](https://reactjs.org/docs/hello-world.html#how-to-read-this-guide).

 ### Extract a list component

 Since the `watchedVideos` and `unwatchedVideos` lists both display a list of videos, it makes sense to create a single
 reusable component.

 The `videoList` component follows the same pattern as the `app` component.
-It uses the `fc` builder function,
+It uses the `fc()` builder function,
 and contains the code from the `unwatchedVideos` list.

 1. Create a new file called `VideoList.kt` and add the following code: